szermatt/mistty/docs/source/extensions.rst

 commands that extend MisTTY's behavior:

 - :code:`mistty-send-string` sends a string to the terminal, unmodified.
-When you use that, remember the effect of the string will appear only after the function return, and might not appear at all, depending on the program attached to the terminal.
-It is used to implement :code:`mistty-sudo` for example.
+The string that is sent appear only after the function return - and it might not ever appear at all depending on the application attached to the terminal.
+This is used to implement :code:`mistty-sudo` for example.

-- :code:`mistty-on-prompt-p` returns true if the given position is inside of a prompt MisTTY is aware of.
-This is useful for writing commands that behave differently on a prompt than on program output, even while inside of the terminal zone.
-It is used to implement :code:`mistty-beginning-of-line` for example.

 - :code:`mistty-on-prompt-p` returns non-nil if the given position is inside of a prompt MisTTY is aware of.
 This is useful for writing